If you ask a dozen people what the proper operating pressure for a steam system is, you'll probably get a dozen different answers.

 You see when you’re working with steam heat, you’re really watching a race between the steam and the cold pipes.
 If the boiler is properly sized,the steam will win that race.
 This is why we size replacement steam boilers by measuring the radiators.
 As strange as it may seem, the heat loss of the building is not important.
 Only the "race" matters.
 We have to "fill that steel balloon" (the piping system) with steam before it can condense into water.
 As far as the replacement boiler is concerned,it doesn't matter if the homeowner insulated every nook and cranny and replaced all the windows in the house.
 If the piping and radiators are there, you have to fill them with steam.
 It's as simple as that.

 Don't make the mistake of sizing the new boiler by taking the information off the old boiler.
 The person who did that sizing may have been wrong.
 Or,someone may have removed or added radiators over the years.
 Don't take a chance; do it right.

 And keep in mind, too, that there's a safety factor you have to add to the net radiation load to allow for the heating of the pipes.
-We call this the"pick-up" factor.
+We call this the "pick-up" factor.
 Nowadays, we allow an additional 33%.
-Years ago, that safety factor was much larger, but boiler manufacturers gained experience over the years and reduced it to where it is today.
+Years ago, that safety factor was much larger, so when sizing a replacement steam boiler, the age of the system also matters.

-This"pick-up" safety factor is the difference between the Net Ratings (the actual radiation load) and the DOE Heating Capacity Rating (the radiators and the pipes).
-The firing rate of the boiler should match the DOE Heating Capacity rating of the system (that’s piping plus radiation.
+This "pick-up" factor is the difference between the Net Ratings (the actual radiation load) and the DOE Heating Capacity Rating (the radiators and the pipes).
+The firing rate of the boiler should match the DOE Heating Capacity rating of the system (that’s piping plus radiation).

 Let's take a look at some of the other changes manufacturers have made to boilers in recent years.